CS126SP20/Cinder-Othello/DEVELOPMENT.md

  - **04/24/2020** Got white and black pieces to show up on the tile that was clicked by the user.
 I also added music to the game that plays non-stop.
+Have some pieces flipping, but the algorithm is still in the development stage.
     - Getting a random bug where the whole screen turns black for some reason; need to find the bug and fix.
     - Need to work on flipping the pieces to make the game more playable
     - Need to have somewhere to display the user score and winner

  - **04/25/2020** Fixed the bug of screen turning all black.
-Have some pieces flipping, but the algorithm is still in the development stage.
+Got the tile flipping algorithm fully implemented
-    - Need to try to implement the algorithm that appropriately flips pieces; maybe try to modularize into methods based on direction (vertical, horizontal, diagonal)
+    - Need to try to modularize the algorithm into methods to make the code more readable and clean
+    - Look into creating a Logic class, if necessary